deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 * iter: DocumentIterator this is our raw textual pipeline
 * factory: our tokenizer factory, handles tokenizing text
 * learning rate: step size
-* cache: this is where all of our metadata about vocabulary is stored including word vectors, tfidf scores, document frequencies as well as where doucments occurred.
+* cache: this is where all of our metadata about vocabulary is stored including word vectors, tfidf scores, document frequencies as well as where documents occurred.
 * layer size: this is the number of features per word
 * window size: the window size for iterating over text, this is how long of contexts to train on.